-- Ensuring that site selection panel members are provided with the resources and information necessary for them to perform their responsibilities; and - Submitting the site selection panel's consensus documentation to the site selection authority.

-D. Non-Voting Technical Advisors: The non-voting technical advisors are responsible for gathering and disseminating information to the site selection panel in accordance with this site selection plan for use by the panel members in evaluating the sites.
+- Conducting and scheduling site selection panel meetings; - Providing overall planning, direction and execution of the site selection panel's activities; - Ensuring that site selection panel members are provided with the resources and information necessary for them to perform their responsibilities; and - Submitting the site selection panel's individual and consensus documentation to the site selection authority. - D. Non-Voting Technical Advisors: The non-voting technical advisors are responsible for gathering and disseminating information to the site selection panel in accordance with this site selection plan for use by the panel members in evaluating the sites.
 The advisors may, operating under the direction of the contracting officer, assist the panel members with interpreting or understanding any data, information, or other materials.